swig/swig/.github/README.md

 # SWIG JavaScript Evolution

-This is SWIG JavaScript Evolution, an up-to-date fork of the SWIG project.
+This is SWIG JavaScript Evolution, an up-to-date fork of the SWIG project with a focus on JavaScript - native/Node.js, WASM/Node.js and WASM/browser.

-As it name suggests, tt adds a number of features exclusive to JavaScript.
-It keeps the support for all languages - which are still unit-tested - but its only objective is to bring the JavaScript support up to date as JavaScript is a language that has seen tremendous growth and development over the last decade.

 # Major New Features